-BLUERUSH INC. NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS FOR THE THREE MONTHS ENDED OCTOBER 31, 2018 AND 2017 (Presented in Canadian Dollars) (Unaudited)
+NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS FOR THE THREE AND SIX MONTHS ENDED JANUARY 31, 2019 AND 2018

-Adoption of New and Amended Standards and Interpretations (Continued)
+Adoption of New and Amended Standards (Continued)

 The Company adopted IFRS 15 in the first quarter of the fiscal year beginning August 1, 2018 using the modified retrospective method.
 Under this transition method, the Company elected to apply IFRS 15 retrospectively only to contracts that were not completed contracts at August 1, 2018, the date of initial application.
 The initial application of IFRS 15 did not have any material cumulative effect on the Company's opening consolidated statement of financial position at August 1, 2018.